 \textbf{Relationship to Makespan Prediction.} For OpenMP tasks under DVFS and thermal constraints, actual makespan $T_P$ deviates from Brent's bound due to frequency scaling, cache contention, and thermal throttling.
 Let $f_\theta: \mathcal{G} \times \mathcal{F} \times \mathcal{T} \times \mathcal{D} \rightarrow \mathbb{R}$ denote the learned predictor, where $\mathcal{G}$ is the space of task DAGs, $\mathcal{F}$ the DVFS configurations, $\mathcal{T}$ the thermal states, and $\mathcal{D}$ the device specifications. \modelname{} learns $\hat{T}_P = f_\theta(G, f, T, D)$ from profiling data, capturing hardware-software interactions that analytical models cannot express.

-While standard learning theory provides generalization bounds via Rademacher complexity, these bounds scale poorly with network depth and width for GNNs~\citep{scarselli2009graph}.
-Message-passing GNNs achieve universal approximation under certain conditions, though expressiveness is bounded by the Weisfeiler-Leman graph isomorphism test~\citep{xu2019powerful,morris2019weisfeiler}.
-We validate generalization empirically in Section~\ref{sec:experiments}.
+While standard learning theory provides generalization bounds via Rademacher complexity, these bounds scale poorly with network depth and width for GNNs~\cite{scarselli2009graph}.
+Message-passing GNNs achieve universal approximation under certain conditions, though expressiveness is bounded by the Weisfeiler-Leman graph isomorphism test~\cite{xu2019powerful,morris2019weisfeiler}.
+We validate generalization empirically in the main paper.